BOI FAQs: Answers for Reporting LLCs and More

 - Beneficial Ownership Information (BOI): details about the people who own and influence a company

-- Beneficial Owner: someone who has majority control over your business (could mean financial control over 25% or even just influence)
+- Beneficial Owner: someone who has majority control over your business (could mean financial control over 25% or even just influence).
+U.S. citizens who qualify as beneficial owners do not need to be listed on the BOI Report.

 - The Financial Crimes Enforcement Office (FinCEN): the governmental body in charge of investigating and enforcing financial crimes like money laundering